LaurentVeyssier/Skin-Cancer-Classifier-Dermatologist-AI/README.md

 # Skin-Cancer-Classifier
-Use CNN model to visually diagnose between 3 types of skin lesions.
+Use CNN model to visually diagnose between 3 types of skin lesions using dermoscopic images.

 This "Dermatologist-ai" project is part of the [Deep Learning Nanodegree with Udacity](https://www.udacity.com/course/deep-learning-nanodegree--nd101).
 The skin cancer classification model was trained and tested using both own GPU and google colab.